Apis dumetorum PANZER 1798

 An unusual Anthophora species, which excavates its nest burrows in rotten wood, rather than in the soil.
 Unusually for Anthophora the mandible is tridentate, with both an inner and outer subapical tooth.

-Widely distributed in England and Wales; it is the only Anthophora species recorded from Scotland (Kircudbrightshire).
+Widely distributed in England, Wales and Scotland (Kircudbrightshire).
 There are no records from Ireland or the Channel Islands.
 A Eurasian species, the range extending from western Europe to Kashmir.